terramate-io/terramate/docs/terraform-generation.md

 * Terramate Metadata references
 * Expressions using interpolation, functions, etc

-Most of what you can do in Terraform can be done in a `export_as_terraform` block.
+Most of what you can do in Terraform can be done in a `generate_hcl` block.
 For now, only the following is not allowed:

 * References to variables on the form `var.name`